Lara Trump Shares Adorable Photo Of Son Luke The ‘Water Baby’ Days After Bikini Snapshot

 “Looks so much like Grampa POTUS.
 Adorable,” another wrote.

 Lara and her now-husband, Eric Trump, dated for over a decade before the pair eventually tied the knot in 2014.
-And unlike Eric’s sister Ivanka Trump and her husband Jared Kushner, Eric and Lara have decided to live outside of Washington, DC and away from the spotlight.
+And unlike Eric’s sister Ivanka Trump and her husband Jared Kushner, Eric and Lara have decided to live outside of Washington, D.C., and away from the spotlight.

 The Inquisitr shares that the couple makes their home in Westchester, New York, away from the hustle and bustle of the city.
-Baby Luke was born this past September but the couple say that they have plans to expand their family in the future, hoping for at least two children.
+Baby Luke was born this past September, but the couple says that they have plans to expand their family in the future, hoping for at least two children.
 Lara has said that Eric is already a great father.

 “Eric is a great dad. and I always knew he would be because — I know it may sound crazy — but I saw how he was with our dogs and how much he cared about them.”